camel-chased/cls.js/README.md

 # clsjs
 javascript classes with protected, private, public, static declarations, with runtime type checking and default function arguments.
+This module can be used in node.js or in the browser.
+No dependency needed.

 ## usage